zzDanDanzz/dans-notetaker-extension/README.md

 ## Features

+- **Privacy-First**: No data is collected or transmitted—your notes stay exclusively in your browser's local storage.
+The extension is open source, allowing you to verify that no external requests are made.
-- Fuzzy Search: Search through your notebooks by title or content.
+- **Fuzzy Search**: Search through your notebooks by title or content.
-- Context Menu Integration: Quickly add selected text from any webpage to your notebooks via the right-click context menu.
+- **Context Menu Integration**: Quickly add selected text from any webpage to your notebooks via the right-click context menu.
-- Customizable Separator: Define a custom separator to be used when appending new content to existing notebooks.
+- **Customizable Separator**: Define a custom separator to be used when appending new content to existing notebooks.
+- **Local & Portable**: Notes are stored locally, but you can easily export/import them for backup or transfer. *Manual backups are recommended since data isn’t automatically synced.*
-- Download: Export all notebooks as plain text files compressed into a zip file.
+- **Download**: Export all notebooks as plain text files compressed into a zip file.

 ## Installation